 There are a number of countries where there are restrictions.
 Flights will not be carried out to some cities, including the capital, or it is possible to fly only to a specific place.
-It is worth noting that the number of routes will change and be replenished.
+It is worth noting that the number of routes will change and replenish.
 This affected Austria, Great Britain, Bulgaria, the Czech Republic, Germany, Spain, Italy, Cyprus and France.

 Pulkovo Airport is already preparing to increase passenger traffic and is reviewing its investment program for the expansion of the central terminal.
-Also, testing of the "open sky" implies the development of the airport and the opening of a new terminal.
-It is planned to open by 2039 and the area should be 160,000 m2, which will be three times the size of the existing terminal.
+Also, testing the "open sky" implies the development of the airport and the opening of a new terminal.
+It is planned to open by 2039 and the area should be 160,000 m2, which will exceed three times the size of the existing terminal.

 Russian carriers fear that foreign low-cost carriers will become serious competitors and take away most of the passenger traffic.
 But the Ministry of Transport assures that such a situation should not happen, yet there are restrictions on routes for foreign companies.
 But the authorities of the city of St. Petersburg are anticipating the influx of tourists.
 As it will be in practice, we will see over time.
 And now you can plan trips to new and budget destinations.